Senior Health and Wellbeing | November 18, 2024

 The frequency and severity of symptoms depend on how low thyroid hormone levels are.
 The symptoms can include fatigue, sensitivity to cold, constipation, dry and pale skin, hoarseness, increased cholesterol, unexpected weight gain, stiffness and muscle aches, swelling of joints, and depression.

-Comfort Keepers® Vancouver is proud to provide elder care in homes throughout Vancouver that keeps seniors safe in their homes.
-We provide home care for the seniors of Vancouver and the surrounding areas of Burnaby, Langley, Maple Ridge, and Richmond.
+Comfort Keepers® Vancouver is proud to provide elder care in homes throughout Vancouver, keeping seniors safe in their homes.
+We provide home care for the seniors of Vancouver and the surrounding areas of Burnaby, Langley, Richmond, Surrey, White Rock, New Westminster, and Abbotsford.
 Please call (604) 689-8609.